andrasaa/RhinoSketch/README.md

-# Solid Sketch for Rhino - Simple solid objects.
+# Solid Sketch for Rhino - simple solids

 "RhinoSketch" librray for simple quasi-solid and parametric objects.